onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

 4. Click on "Try the basic camera mode instead"
     - You should be able to take a picture with your native camera

+##### 25. Change to cross-device flow when there is no camera
+0. Given webcam is disconnected from the computer
+1. Go through the flow to face capture
+  - You should see the cross-device intro screen
+2. Opening the cross-device link on another tab should show the Liveness intro screen

 ## Non-functional

 ##### 1. Check analytics tracking